 Per the U.S. Department of Transportation, there are animals airlines don't have to accept, including snakes, reptiles, ferrets, rodents, sugar gliders and spiders, but each airline can add to that list as they see fit.

 Airlines typically require documentation showing you need this animal for travel and/or at your final destination and the doctor’s note typically has to include their medical license, proof you’re their patient and be dated within the past year.
 It’s also worth noting most airlines won’t let you sit in the exit row when you bring a service or support animal.
 Here are the policies among major airlines.

-Alaska Airlines: After an update to their policies in May, qualified travelers with disabilities are also required to provide certain documentation to bring their pet on board.
+Alaska Airlines: Cats, dogs and miniature horses are accepted as trained service anmials; just cats and dogs are approved as emotional support animals.
+After an update to their policies in May 2018, qualified travelers with disabilities are required to provide additional documentation to bring their pet on board.
 Your personal required documentation must be on the letterhead of the medical doctor or mental health professional treating you.
 Beyond that, animals "must not exceed the ‘footprint’ of the guest’s seat."

 American Airlines: American Airlines announced an update to their policy on May 14, which went into effect on July 1, 2018.
 Insects, hedgehogs and goats are now added to the restricted list.
 These pets must fit on your lap, at your feet or under the seat (without blocking the aisle).
 You’ll need to provide a reservation agent with your doctor’s note within 48 hours of your flight, as well as a request form, which you can find here.